Baiju Bawra: Gwalior-Chanderi legend

 According to legend, mentioned by Susheela Misra in Some immortals of Hindustani music, Baiju Bawra was born as Baij nath in a poor Sanadya Brahmin family in Champaner, Gujarat Sultanate.
 After his father's death, his mother, a devotee of Krishna, went to Vrindavan.
-There Baiju met his teacher Swami Haridas, a court musician of Gwalior Kingdom and was trained in a Sangeet Vidyalaya in Gwalior.
+There Baiju met his teacher Swami Haridas, a court musician of Gwalior Kingdom, Swami Haridas took him to Gwalior and trained him in a Sangeet Vidyalaya in Gwalior.

-Gradually, Baiju become famous in Gwalior and invited by the Raja of Chanderi to join his court as musician.
-In Chanderi, he also adopted an orphaned boy and named him Gopal.
-He became famous musician in Chanderi.
-Gopal married to one of his disciple Prabha and both had a daughter named Meera.
+Gradually, Baiju become famous in Gwalior and invited by the Raja of Gwalior to join his court as musician.
+He became famous musician in Gwalior.
+Baiju married to one of his disciple Prabha and both had a daughter.

-Later, Baiju was invited and became a court musician in Gwalior Kingdom under the patronage of Raja Man Singh Tomar, during this period Baiju musical career reached its zenith.
+Later, in early 1500 Baiju inducted as a music composer and researcher for compilation of dhrupad under the patronage of Raja Man Singh Tomar, of Gwalior Kingdom.
+During this period Baiju musical career reached its zenith.
 He also met a girl named Kalavati and fell in love with her.
-The queen of Gwalior Rani Mrignayani also become his disciple.
-When Baiju was in Gwalior his adopted son Gopal left Chanderi permanently, lured by some Kashmiri merchants who wanted him to serve their king as court musician.
-When Baiju returned to Chanderi, he was shocked to find his entire family gone.
-After knowing all this and searching for his family for months he went back to Gwalior to meet Kalavati just to know that she got married and has already left the city.
+The queen of Gwalior Rani Mrignayani also became his disciple.
+When Baiju was in Gwalior he got an offer from Raja of Chandri to serve him as his court musician, subsequently, he left for Chanderi leaving Kalavati and his wife Prabha in Gwalior.
+When Baiju returned to Gwalior, he was shocked to find his entire family gone.
+After knowing all this and searching for his family for months he went back to meet Kalavati just to know that she got married and has already left the city.
 He became a mendicant, and wandered from place to place, looking for Kalavati.
 People thought of him as an insane person, and thus, he came to be known as "bawra".
 (Alternative legends say that he came to be known as "Bawra", because he was obsessed with classical music.)

-Tansen, another famous disciple of Swami Haridas, had heard Baiju's praise from his teacher.
+Tansen, another famous court musician of Gwalior Kingdom and was Baiju's counterpart there, who later joined Rewa Kingdom, had heard Baiju's praise from his Sufi master Muhammad Ghaus.
 He asked his own patron Raja Ramachandra Singh of Rewa to organize a musical contest, in hope that Baiju would come to this contest to salvage his reputation.
 Baiju came to the contest, and performed extraordinary feats such as hypnotizing deer through his rendering of Raag Mrigranjini and melting a stone slab through Raag Malkauns.
 Tansen recognized him and embraced him.

 The legends in the books preserved in Jai Vilas Palace in Gwalior state that Baiju Bawra could light oil lamps by singing Raag Deepak; make it rain by singing the raag Megh Malhar, or Gaud Malhar; and bloom flowers by singing raga Bahar.

 Baiju Bawra has written two books namely ekadasha and ramsagar.